dgatf/msrc/README.md

-## Remark
-Code has been completely rewritten from v0.3 to v0.4.
-Name of the project has been changed.
-This project started around esc telemetry, but now is a general sensors telemetry with focus on esc and helis

 # MSRC - Multi Sensor for RC - FrSky Smartport

 This is a DIY project to send multiple sensor telemetry to Frsky Smartport using an Arduino Pro Mini 328P (3.3v or 5v)